There is an updated version of this post for the new tools in Xcode 13.

 The upcoming macOS 10.15 Catalina will require more apps and tools to be notarized.
-Apple has some loosened the requirements at last minute, but these changed limitations are only temporary, to give developers more time to adapt.
+Apple has somewhat loosened the requirements at last minute, but these changed limitations are only temporary, to give developers more time to adapt.

 Notarizing Mac Application bundles has its pitfalls, but is overall fairly well documented.
 However, I have been working on some command line tools written in Swift 5 and figured out how to get those properly signed and notarized.